Kraktoos/Kraktoos/README.md

 Hey! 👋
-I'm Kraktoos, a Software Engineer
+I'm Kraktoos, a Tech Enthusiast
 ------------------

 I'm a high school student and tech-passionate currently studying at Colégio de Gaia where I've been learning about general programming, OOP, databases, productivity applications and hardware.
 I love tech, programming, Linux, open-source, and privacy.
-Currently, I am learning about web development.
+Currently, I am focused on learning about web & mobile development.

 * 🌍 I'm based in Portugal
 * 🖥️ See my portfolio at [kraktoos.com](http://kraktoos.com)